07 Oct Interview with Jennifer Koblinski

 Like anybody in their career, my challenge is integrating my personal and family life with my professional life.
 How does it make me a better successful scientist?
-I guess in trying to achieve that integration better it helps me try to be more efficient and empathetic to my colleagues
+I guess trying to achieve that integration better helps me try to be more efficient and empathetic to my colleagues.

 What did you think when you first saw Studylog?

 I was super excited.
-I like anything that can help make our work more efficient, more reproducible, and maintains data integrity.
+I like anything that can help make our work more efficient, more reproducible, and maintain data integrity.

 How has Studylog impacted you or your team?

 It helped us be more efficient and increased our accuracy.
 It allows us to record details and track the study.
-It’s allowed us to be able to do things individually instead of having one person measuring and then telling the other one to make sure that there wasn’t any inaccuracies.
-It’s allowed us to have one person.
+It’s allowed us to be able to do things individually instead of having one person measuring and then telling the other one to make sure that there weren’t any inaccuracies.
+It’s allowed us to have one person (collecting data).
 I would say it saved us at least a part-time or full-time personnel or even 20 to 40 hours a week.
 It’s saving us personnel costs.
-It allows people to work more independently, allows them to be more confident in their results, make sure that everything is recorded with accuracy, efficiency, and all the details are recorded.
+It allows people to work more independently, allows them to be more confident in their results, and makes sure that everything is recorded with accuracy, efficiency, and all the details are recorded.

 What would you say to people who prefer to use Excel because it is free?

 I would say that you’re setting yourself up for errors to occur.
 A very common thing that can happen is transposing numbers and entering things into the wrong space.
 We’ve all seen it, just typing the numbers back in or hand-writing them down.
-There’s plenty of places for errors so I think that the cost of how much animals cost to do an experiment is worth the price of Studylog to not have those errors.
+There’s plenty of places for errors so I think that the cost of animal experiments is worth the price of Studylog to not have those errors.

 What is your favorite Studylog feature?

 The protocol detail, randomization, and the reports.
-It also really allows us to have easy IACUC inspection for the person who comes in and they love this because we have all these reports and they can look through it very easily which is part of that protocol detail.
+It also really allows us to have easy IACUC inspection.
+Our IACUC personnel loves Studylog because we have all these reports and they can look through them very easily which is part of that protocol detail.

 What do you do for fun when you’re not curing cancer?

-I try to do anything outdoors so bike riding, running, going for walks with the family, and if it’s a rainy day we like to play games and do puzzles.
+I try to do anything outdoors: bike riding, running, going for walks with the family, and if it’s a rainy day we like to play games and do puzzles.